ericclack/racket-candy-crush/doc/intro.rst

 Start up DrRacket and you'll see two panels.
 On the left side you can write your program and on the right side you have a REPL (pronounced repple) where you can try things out.

-So let's try some things out now so that you can get a little familiar with Racket.

 At the top of the REPL panel you'll see something like this: